Billion-Dollar Strawberry Trial Moves on to the Money

 “CBC would be uniquely positioned to compete in a way no one else in the past had ever been,” Carriere said Wednesday.
 “They would have had access to one of the strongest pools of germplasm anywhere.
 They would be connected to the person most knowledgeable about how to use that germplasm, Professor Shaw.
 He has lived and breathed that material for 20 years.”

-UC Davis’s $1.5 million-a-year strawberry breeding program is largely funded by patent royalties; the Strawberry Commission contributes $350,000 to it each year.
+UC Davis’s $1.5 million-a-year strawberry breeding program is largely funded by patent royalties; the Strawberry Commission contributed $350,000 to it each year from 1956 to 2012.
 Competition from a brawny contender like CBC could reduce the program’s revenue and undermine its viability, Carriere said.

 UC Davis seeks injunctions prohibiting breeding with its plants and requiring CBC to deliver it all the university-created plants and their offspring in its possession, among other things.